Robust error estimates in weak norms for advection dominated transport problems with rough data: Introduction

 \section{Introduction}

-In spite of much progress in recent years the problem of deriving a posteriori error estimates and a priori error estimates for transient convection--diffusion equations remain in its infancy.
-This is most likely due to the wide range of different problems covered by the equation class.
+In spite of much progress in recent years the problem of deriving a posteriori error estimates and a priori error estimates for transient convection--diffusion equations is not fully understood.
+The difficulty is related to the wide range of different problems covered by the equation class.
 Indeed depending on the characteristics of the velocity field and the molecular diffusion the solutions may feature very different behaviour.
-The difficulty will depend mainly on the smoothness of data and on the P\'eclet number
+From a computational point of view the complexity will depend mainly on the smoothness of data and on the P\'eclet number

 where $U$ is a characteristic velocity, $L$ is a lengthscale and $\mu$ the molecular diffusion.
-If the variations of the transport velocity are small and the data are smooth, the solution will be smooth, with moderate Sobolev norm (at least the $H^1$-norm) independent of the viscosity, and the flow will be computable using a standard Galerkin method for low P\'eclet number flows and stabilized finite element methods for high P\'eclet number flows.
-In this case $L^2$-norm error estimates with an order can be established as we shall see below.
+If the variations of the transport velocity are small and the data are smooth, the solution will be smooth, with moderate Sobolev norm (at least the $H^1$-norm) independent of the viscosity.
+Then a standard Galerkin method for low P\'eclet number flows and a stabilized finite element method for high P\'eclet number flows will yield accurate results.
 Most difficult is the case of a high P\'eclet number and a strongly varying, or even turbulent, velocity field, transporting a concentration that is strongly fragmented and may dilute or concentrate.
-In this case a computation can experience strong amplification of errors due to repeated bifurcation of streamlines and an inexact representation of internal layers, due to spurious oscillations or numerical diffusion, leading to unphysical numerical mixing.
-This case is sometimes referred to as scalar turbulence and LES-models have been derived for the modelization of the passive scalar using filtering (see for example \cite{MCFM03}).
-Such models encounter a similar Reynolds stress conundrum as the filtering of the full Navier-Stokes' equations, and hence the modeling error is very difficult to quantify.
-Another approach that has been attempted for this problem is heterogeneous multiscale methods (see for instance \cite{HO10}) however in that case the underlying theory is based on homogenization and completely depending on a periodicity hypothesis that in most applications will not hold.
+In this case a computation can experience strong amplification of errors due to repeated bifurcation of streamlines and inexact representation of internal layers caused by spurious oscillations or numerical diffusion.
+Sometimes this regime is referred to as scalar turbulence and LES-models have been derived for the modelization of the passive scalar using filtering\cite{MCFM03}.
+Such models encounter a similar Reynolds stress conundrum as the filtering of the full Navier-Stokes' equations, and hence the modeling error is difficult to quantify.
+Another approach that has been attempted for this problem is heterogeneous multiscale methods\cite{HO10} however in that case the underlying theory is based on homogenization and depending on a periodicity hypothesis that in most applications will not hold.